 Trump hails 'very good start' with Putin at first summit

-[HELSINKI] Presidents Donald Trump and Vladimir Putin held a historic summit on Monday vowing their determination to forge a reset of troubled relations between the world's greatest nuclear powers.
+PRESIDENTS Donald Trump and Vladimir Putin held a historic summit on Monday vowing their determination to forge a reset of troubled relations between the two nuclear powers.

 Mr Trump, bent on forging a personal bond with the Kremlin chief despite allegations of Russian meddling in US politics, went into the summit blaming the "stupidity" of his predecessors for plunging ties to their present low.

-"I think it's a good start: very, very good start for everybody," the US leader told reporters after meeting Mr Putin for more than two hours with just their interpreters present, and just before they were joined by their national security teams.
+"I think it's a good start: very, very good start for everybody," he told reporters after meeting Mr Putin for more than two hours with just their interpreters present, and just before they were joined by their national security teams.

 Indeed, some domestic critics wanted the Helsinki summit called off entirely after 12 Russian military agents were indicted under a long-running probe into Moscow's alleged manipulation of the 2016 US elections.

-But Mr Trump, convinced his unique brand of diplomacy can make inroads with Mr Putin, pressed ahead and looked forward to "having an extraordinary relationship" as the pair sat down to discuss everything from Syria, Ukraine and China to trade tariffs and the size of their nuclear arsenals.
+But Mr Trump pressed ahead and looked forward to "having an extraordinary relationship" as the pair sat down to discuss everything from Syria, Ukraine and China to trade tariffs and the size of their nuclear arsenals.

 Mr Putin, basking in congratulations from Mr Trump and other world leaders for the successful staging of the World Cup in Russia, said: "The time has come to talk in a substantive way about our relations and problem areas of the world."